 Young minds are malleable and TCF believes in bringing about a change in mindsets at an early age.
 India's youth are the very torch-bearers of the conservation movement of the future.
 TCF holds a wide gamut of awareness activities like quizzes, presentations, competitions, nature walks, celebrations of international wildlife and conservation days, film screenings, and a plethora of other fun-filled educational activities for teachers, children and local communities.
 TCF has been collaborating with other wildlife and conservation organisations such as Sanctuary Asia, WWF-India, The Rufford Foundation, the Bombay Natural History Society (BNHS), Saving Asia's Vultures from Extinction (SAVE), and many others, to collectively work towards safeguarding India's depleting wildlife.
 TCF's work has been published in newspapers and magazines like the Hindustan Times, The Hitavada, Twinkle Star, and other local and national dailies.
 TCF has published environment-related resource materials which include two books - Prakriti Sandesh and Alluring Kutch, and posters on vulture conservation and Great Indian Bustard conservation.

-TO establish a relationship of mutual trust between the organisation and the people living in and around Corbett Tiger Reserve, TCF pioneered the Rural Medical Outreach Programme (RMOP) in 1995.
+To establish a relationship of mutual trust between the organisation and the people living in and around Corbett Tiger Reserve, TCF pioneered the Rural Medical Outreach Programme (RMOP) in 1995.
 It was felt that if the local communities were to be won over to the cause of conservation, some reciprocal benefits would have to be provided to them.
 Based on the phenomenal success of this initiative in Corbett, the RMOP was extended to Kutch in 1999, and Kanha and Bandhavgarh tiger reserves in 2010.

-TCF operates a total of five dedicated mobile medical units to cover around 350-odd villages (every village is visited once a week) from around the tiger reserves of Corbett, Kanha and Bandhavgarh, Kanha-Pench Corridor, and around the Greater Rann of Kutch.
+At present, TCF operates a total of five dedicated mobile medical units to cover around 250-odd villages (every village is visited once a week) from around the tiger reserves of Corbett, Kanha and Bandhavgarh.
 Most of the villages in the above areas are remotely located.
 It is not uncommon for the villagers to walk for hours to the nearest Public Health Centre only to find that the doctor is unavailable.
 Such incidences not only create a feeling of neglect among the communities but they also are drawn towards quack doctors and witch doctors.
 The people of these areas suffer from several chronic diseases and disorders as a result of malnourishment.
 Immediate medical and healthcare facilities, either mobile or for few village clusters, must be provided to the communities.
 Only a healthy mind and body can appreciate and understand the need for the conservation of wildlife.
 Apart from medical check-up camps and treatment, the mobile medical unit also conducts health awareness programmes in schools and among community gatherings.
 Posters, pictorial handbooks, pamphlets have been printed on various ailments and issues such as Malaria, Water-borne Diseases, Tobacco / Liquor Addiction, etc. Successful and continuous RMOP implementation has created goodwill for TCF among the local communities.
 This grassroots approach is extremely important while undertaking any conservation programme.
 TCF has also been instrumental in creating awareness concerning health and hygiene for men, women and children.
 TCF has Out Patient Departments (OPD) across all its centres where locals can visit and receive primary health treatment.